This page is sponsored by:

 Lady in Cement (1968) with Frank Sinatra, Raquel Welch, Martin Gabel, and Lainie Kazan

-Tony Rome (1967) with Frank Sinatra, Jill St. John, Gena Rowlands, and Lloyd Bochner
+Tony Rome (1967) with Frank Sinatra, Jill St. John, Gena Rowlands, Lloyd Bochner, and Tiffany Bolling

 Hotel (1967) with Rod Taylor, Karl Malden, Melvyn Douglas, Merle Oberon, Michael Rennie, and Kevin McCarthy